Ria has been an online beauty writer for several years. Here are her best tips about gel eye masks.

 The Gel Eye Mask

 Perusing the beauty section of my supermarket, I came across an eye mask filled with liquid blue gel.
 I was told that gel eye masks can reduce dark circles beneath the eyes, which I suffer from, so naturally, I was intrigued.
 The gel mask cost $8, so, being on a budget, I decided to research the product to see if I needed one in my beauty regimen.
-In this article I discuss:
+In this article, I rehash my gel eye mask research.
+I discuss:

 - What an Eye Mask Is